Crime of apartheid: History

 Seventy-six other countries subsequently signed on, but a number of nations, including Western democracies, have neither signed nor ratified the ICSPCA, including Canada, France, Germany, Israel, Italy, the Netherlands, the United Kingdom, Australia, New Zealand and the United States.
 In explanation of the US vote against the convention, Ambassador Clarence Clyde Ferguson Jr. said: "[W]e cannot... accept that apartheid can in this manner be made a crime against humanity.
 Crimes against humanity are so grave in nature that they must be meticulously elaborated and strictly construed under existing international law..."

 In 1977, Addition Protocol 1 to the Geneva Conventions designated apartheid as a grave breach of the protocol and a war crime.
 There are 169 parties to the protocol.

 The International Criminal Court provides for individual criminal responsibility for crimes against humanity, including the crime of apartheid.

 The ICC came into being on 1 July 2002, and can only prosecute crimes committed on or after that date.
 The court can generally only exercise jurisdiction in cases where the accused is a national of a state party, the alleged crime took place on the territory of a state party, or a situation is referred to the court by the United Nations Security Council.
 The ICC exercises complimentary jurisdiction.
 Many of the member states have provided their own national courts with universal jurisdiction over the same offenses and do not recognize any statute of limitations for crimes against humanity.
-As of July 2008, 106 countries are states parties (with Suriname and Cook Islands set to join in October 2008), and a further 40 countries have signed but not yet ratified the treaty.
+As of July 2026, there are 125 states parties, and a further 12 countries have signed but not yet ratified the treaty.
 However, many of the world's most populous nations, including China, India, the United States, Indonesia, and Pakistan are not parties to the court and therefore are not subject to its jurisdiction, except by security council referral.